 Guest Post: Cristin Mullen, LPC

-With all that is going on in the world today, many parents are seeking additional support for their children.
-In fact, we have gotten several questions from parents around this topic – so we decided to consult with Cristin Mullen, a professional counselor in the Phoenix area.
-In this post, Cristin explains what to look for in a counselor, and how to make the best choice for your family.
+With all that is happening in the world today, many parents are seeking additional support for their children.
+We have gotten several questions from parents about this topic – so we decided to consult with Cristin Mullen, a professional counselor in the Phoenix area.
+In this post, Cristin discusses finding the right counselor and how to make the best choice for your family.

 Finding someone to connect with your child is a stressful experience, but it doesn’t have to be.